Serneum/pytwitterbot/README.md

 Example Bot: https://twitter.com/bathroomcommits

-This is a simple Twitter bot that is currently set to read commits from GitHub and tweet any of those commits that meet certain criteria
+This is a simple Twitter bot that reads commits from GitHub and tweets any of those commits that meet certain criteria

 ## Requirements